dan-fritchman/Thesis/content.md

 Each circuit component (or *element*) generally has a short-form conceptual and mathematical description (such as "V = IR").
 Their realizations are technology and implementation specific, often requiring elaborate combinations of the 2.5D layout geometry.
 For example MOS transistors include their core conceptual terminal diffusions and gate material, but often also include countless performance and yield-enhancing features, especially at advanced geometries.
 Linear resistors might similarly be built of any of a number of materials.
 It is the inclusion of more than one of these conceptual components that makes silicon circuits "integrated"; their "integration" refers to a prior era, in which each circuit component would need be a separate element on a circuit board.

-In a loose analogy to software, layout is akin to machine code, It is the sole format understood by the underlying implementation technology (in software, the processor; in silicon, the fab).
+In a loose analogy to software, layout is akin to machine code.
+It is the sole format understood by the underlying implementation technology (in software, the processor; in silicon, the fab).
 Circuits are then analogous to the assembly language.
 Each circuit (and assembly) is specific to its underlying implementation technology.

 ## The Analog Bottleneck